huggingface/optimum-intel/examples/neural_compressor/text-classification/README.md

         --host <HOSTNAME1>,<HOSTNAME2>,<HOSTNAME3>... \
         bash run_task_in_distributed_mode.sh
 ```
-`<NUM_PROCESS>` is the number of processes. recommend to set it with the number of hosts plus one.
+`<NUM_PROCESS>` is the number of processes, recommend to set it with the number of hosts plus one.

 `<MAX_NUM_THREADS>` is the number of threads, recommend to set it with the number of physical cores on one node.